Authentic Jordanian Mansaf

 Mansaf is Jordan’s national dish, and it is something you should try if you ever visit.
 It is, however, extremely popular in the Middle East and Levant.
 It is a special occasion meal that is often served at family gatherings.

-This hearty Arabic dish is here to steal your heart.
+This hearty Arab dish is here to steal your heart.
 I’m confident you’ll enjoy it immensely!
 It’s incredibly simple to make and tastes fantastic.

 A festival of flavors are all together in one dish, where lamb and fluffy rice are mixed with jameed sauce.